The Big Sur Poet in an English Pork-Pie Hat

 About Eric Wilson Barker (1905–1973)

-Born Eric Wilson Barker in Thames Ditton, Surrey, England in 1905, he moved to San Rafael, California with his family at age sixteen where his father was a commercial artist.
+Born Eric Wilson Barker in Thames Ditton, Surrey, England in 1905, he moved to San Rafael, California, with his family at the age of 16 where his father was a commercial artist.
 In 1936, he married dance teacher Madelynne Greene, who was instrumental in founding the Folk Dance Federation of California.
 After a varied career spanning newspaper reporter to train dispatcher, in 1953 he moved to Big Sur to commit himself to poetry.
-He was awarded the Borestone Mountain Award, the top US poetry prize, in 1956 for his book Directions in the Sun and the Shelley Memorial Award in 1962 from the Poetry Society of America.
+He was awarded the Borestone Mountain Poetry Award, the top US poetry prize, in 1956 for his book Directions in the Sun, and the Shelley Memorial Award in 1962 from the Poetry Society of America.
 His work appeared regularly in the Atlantic Monthly, Harpers, the Saturday Review of Literature, and poetry books and magazines worldwide.
 He died shortly after a heart valve operation in 1973.

 About the Little Sur River Beach and Beyond

 Other Big Sur locations frequented by writers and poets are also private property and inaccessible to the public.
-Henry Miller’s home for 18 years overlooking the ocean on Partington Ridge south of the Big Sur post office still exists.
-So does Beat Generation poet Lawrence Ferlinghetti’s cabin compound in Bixby Canyon, where Jack Kerouac lived in an alcoholic haze for months in 1960 as described in his book Big Sur.
+Henry Miller’s home for 18 years overlooking the ocean on Partington Ridge still exists.
+So does Beat Generation poet Lawrence Ferlinghetti’s cabin compound in Bixby Canyon, where Jack Kerouac lived in an alcoholic haze for months in 1960, as described in his book Big Sur.

-Miller initially stayed at a cabin built in the 1940s by Rita Hayworth and Orson Welles as a guest of novelist Lynda Sargent, later converted to the open-air Nepenthe restaurant.
+Miller initially stayed at a cabin, built in the 1940s by Rita Hayworth and Orson Welles, as a guest of novelist Lynda Sargent.
+It was later converted to the Nepenthe restaurant.
 Here Eric Barker was known for standing on the bar to recite bawdy limericks.
 Frequented by generations of celebrities from all aspects of the arts and entertainment, from Dylan Thomas and Man Ray to Clint Eastwood, today it is one of the most popular dining spots along the coast.
-Famed for its extraordinary view of the coastline and hamburgers slavered in Ambrosia sauce, the parking lot is typically full before midday.
+Famed for its extraordinary view of the coastline, and for hamburgers slavered in Ambrosia sauce, the parking lot is typically full before midday.